visprex/visprex/README.md

 #### Correlation Matrix
-You can find linear correlations for any pair of variables from the correlation map, where purpole indicates positive correlation and red indicates negative correlation.
+You can find linear correlations for any pair of variables from the correlation map, where purple indicates positive correlation and red indicates negative correlation.

 ![corr](https://github.com/user-attachments/assets/1b5a2eb6-5129-478c-947f-8685d41363de)